I love people with vision.

 Then Zach Morris brought us his mega-Phone on Saved by the Bell and Will Ferrell’s character Mugatu, carried a thumbnail sized cell phone in the movie Zoolander.

-Page 2 of 2 - Less than 140 years after Bell received the first patent for a modern telephone, the modern telephone is becoming a relic as many people are abandoning landlines for their mobile phones.
+Less than 140 years after Bell received the first patent for a modern telephone, the modern telephone is becoming a relic as many people are abandoning landlines for their mobile phones.
 Of course a more recent development is that people are abandoning their computers for those same devices.

 Technology is moving fast and accelerating.
 Communication for business and recreation are primary drivers of today’s economy and society.